 Arrowroot Flour and the GAPS Diet or SCD

-Despite its ease of digestion, arrowroot powder is not allowed on gut healing protocols such as the GAPS Diet, Specific Carbohydrate Diet or Autoimmune Paleo.
-This is due to its high starch content.
+Despite arrowroot flour’s ease of digestion, gut healing protocols such as the GAPS Diet, Specific Carbohydrate Diet or Autoimmune Paleo do not allow it.
+This is due to the high starch content.
 Those with an imbalanced gut tend to have trouble fully digesting starch molecules.
 Hundreds of monosugars connected in long branchlike strands comprise each one.
 Undigested starch molecules serve as the perfect food for pathogenic yeasts, bacteria, fungi and other pathogens to thrive upon compounding the problem.

 However, once a person’s gut is healed, arrowroot is a perfect choice as one of the very first starches to reintroduce!